sydney-lab/kodak-studio/README.md

 > Leave nothing to chance!
 If you're deploying this, make sure your backend (if used) is secure and linked properly with the front-end forms.

 ## Known Bugs
-None at the moment.
+There are current no know bugs in this version of the application

 ## Technologies Used
 * HTML

+CSS

+markdown
 > Kodak-Studio was built using pure HTML to create a clean and accessible layout.
-If extended in the future, other technologies (CSS, JS, backend services) can be integrated.
+If extended in the future, other technologies (CSS, markdown,) can be integrated

 ## Support and Contact Details
 For support or inquiries: